 Share short clips on social media platforms

 You can’t and shouldn’t share your entire YouTube video on social media platforms — that will take away from your YouTube metrics.
-But you can edit small clips from the video and repurpose them to your other social channels, including Facebook, Twitter, and Instagram.
-The snippet will serve as a teaser, encouraging more people to view your YouTube videos.
+But you can edit small clips from the video and repurpose them into a promo video to share on your other social channels, including Facebook, Twitter, and Instagram.
+The snippet will serve as a teaser or video trailer, encouraging more people to view your YouTube videos.

 Collaborate with other YouTube content creators